build-on-aws/content/posts/getting-started-with-remote-models/03-authoring-custom-connectors-opensearch/index.md

   "target_response": ["sentence_embedding"]
 }
 ```
 ![predict response](images/predict_response.png)
 ## Configuring the connector for neural search

 This connector can then be used as part of a [neural search query](https://opensearch.org/docs/latest/search-plugins/neural-search/).
-Similarly to what you have seen in the [part two](https://quip-amazon.com/h2u2AtLIyRoS/Connecting-to-AIML-Integrations-through-the-OpenSearch-Console-user-interface-powering-semantic-search) of this series, the following example converts in the input query text to vectors at search time using the remote model.
+The following example converts in the input query text to vectors at search time using the remote model.
 This search is then fulfilled locally using the k-NN index to find the most similar documents:

 ```
 GET /nlp_pqa_2/_search